2 Chronicles 9

 2 Chronicles 9:22-28Solomon Exceeds All Kings in Wisdom and Riches

 22And king Solomon passed all the kings of the earth in riches and wisdom.
-23And all the kings of the earth sought the presence of Solomon to hear his wisdom, which God had put in his heart.
+23And all the kings of the earth sought the presence of Solomon, to hear his wisdom, that God had put in his heart.
 24And they brought every man his present, vessels of silver, and vessels of gold, and raiment, harness, and spices, horses, and mules, a rate year by year.

-Kings come to Solomon, not as supplicants but as seekers.
+Kings come to Solomon as seekers.
 They want to hear his wisdom.
 This is a reversal of typical ancient Near Eastern politics - usually the great king receives tribute from lesser kings.
 But with Solomon, the traffic is different.
 Kings come because they want to learn.
 They want access to his understanding.

 The text emphasizes repeatedly that Solomon's wisdom "God had put in his heart."
-This is not human achievement alone.
-This is the gift of God.
-Solomon did not educate himself into this position; God educated his heart.
-And God gave him not just knowledge but the capacity to teach it, to make it living.
+It is the gift of God, who educated Solomon's heart and gave him not just knowledge but the capacity to teach it, to make it living.

 2 Chronicles 9:29-31Solomon Reigns and Dies - The Kingdom Passes On